Diabetes + COVID Vaccines: What You Need to Know

 - More than 90 vaccines are under development worldwide.
 In the US, the three currently being distributed are from Pfizer/BioNTech, Moderna, and Johnson & Johnson, with some others being rolled out in certain countries.

-- All three vaccines approved for emergency use in the US provide protection against severe complications or death from COVID-19.
+- All three vaccines being used in the US provide protection against severe complications or death from COVID-19.
 Each vaccine has a slightly different rate of protection against getting the virus at all, but each guarantees protection against the worst outcomes of the disease, across all current variants.

 - The Moderna vaccine trials had a slightly more diverse participant group but each vaccine trial included participants from across races and ethnicities, age ranges, health conditions including Type 1 and Type 2 diabetes, etc. No specific populations experienced any major issues with the vaccines.